 How does it work?

-For example, one network of computers in an office has access to this storage.
+Thus, a computer provides simultaneous access to its data to any other computers on the same network, for example, one network of computers in an office has access to this storage.

-Benefits of the NFS
+The Benefits of the NFS service:

 How to repair NFS data with VMFS Recovery